African Football League

 The African Football League (AFL) was a continental men's club football competition organized by the Confederation of African Football (CAF).
-It was announced on 28 November 2019 by Gianni Infantino, president of FIFA and it was initially launched as the Africa Super League on 10 August 2022 in Tanzania and was to include twenty-four elite African clubs with a promotion and relegation system.
-The inaugural edition in 2023 was scaled down to eight teams by exception and won by Mamelodi Sundowns.
+It was announced on 28 November 2019 by Gianni Infantino, president of FIFA, and initially launched as the Africa Super League on 10 August 2022 in Tanzania.
+It was to include 24 elite African clubs with a promotion and relegation system.
+The inaugural edition in 2023 was scaled down to 8 clubs and won by Mamelodi Sundowns.
 The competition has not been played since.

 History

-Gianni Infantino launched the tournament during a visit to the Democratic Republic of the Congo to celebrate the 80th anniversary of TP Mazembe, saying the top 20 clubs in Africa should be chosen and made to participate in an African league.
+Gianni Infantino announced the tournament during a visit to the Democratic Republic of the Congo to celebrate the 80th anniversary of TP Mazembe, saying the top 20 clubs in Africa should be chosen and made to participate in an African league.

 Infantino said this league would generate revenues of $100 million, making it among the top ten leagues in the world, and revealed that he was launching an appeal to raise $1 billion in order to give every African country a football stadium that complies with the specifications of FIFA.
 On 17 July 2021, the President of CAF, Patrice Motsepe, confirmed the move to implement the African Super League project as a new tournament ran under the umbrella of CAF, with large financial returns for the sides taking part.
-The Confederation of African Football launched the competition on 10 August 2022 in Arusha, Tanzania, where more information about the competition was released.
+The Confederation of African Football launched the competition on 10 August 2022 in Arusha.

-CAF initially wanted to start the competition in August 2023, with reports suggest that 24 clubs would feature in three groups of eight teams, ahead of a knockout stage starting at the Round of 16.
-These teams would have been taken from the best-ranked African clubs over the past few years, with groups played on a regional basis (North, Central/West, South/East).
-As part of the club licensing criteria, participating clubs would be required to have a youth academy and a women's team.
+CAF initially wanted to start the competition in August 2023, with reports suggesting that 24 clubs would feature in three groups of eight, ahead of a knockout stage.
+The participants would have been taken from the best-ranked African clubs over the past few years, with groups played on a regional basis (North, Central/West, South/East).
+As part of the club licensing criteria, participants would be required to have a youth academy and a women's section.